-The ICT system was developed using the Microsoft.NET Framework (Microsoft Visual Studio 2012) and DevExpress (Developer Express) for the front end of the application.
+Amanzi was developed using the Microsoft.NET Framework (Microsoft Visual Studio 2012) and DevExpress (Developer Express) for the front end of the application.
 The database was developed using the MySQL Database Management System (client version 5.1.11).
 MySQL Visual Studio

 Connector/NET (version 6.6.5) was used to interconnect between MySQL and Visual Studio 2012 while Crystal Reports Software (version 13.0.5) was embedded within Visual Studio to generate and export reports to PDF, Microsoft Word and Microsoft Excel format.
+A CD containing Amanzi is attached to this document.
+Instructions for its installation can be found on the CD.

-User interfaces for the ICT system were designed to be simplistic and easy to use (Appendix J).
+User interfaces for Amanzi were designed to be simplistic and easy to use (Appendix G).
 A central database with user logins were created for each municipality, which was hosted centrally on servers located at UCT with the URL: amanzi.uct.ac.za.
 The servers were supported 24 hours around the clock, which ensured that there was no database failure for the duration of the research project.
 Regular database backups ensured that recovery of system data was possible even when the system failed.
 The system had authentication and authorisation mechanisms before any user could access it.
 The online system security was managed through a firewall security system on the server.

 The system design was simple, easy to use, low cost and web-based.
 Scalability was ensured through it being a web-based system and by supporting several hardware, i.e. computers, tablets and smartphones.
-Figure 20 shows the accessibility of the software.
+Figure 14 shows the accessibility of the software.

-Figure 20: Access to amanzi.uct.ac.za
+Figure 14: Access to amanzi.uct.ac.za